MusicalNinjaDad/FizzBuzz/docs/packaging.md

           ]
           ...
       ```
-    1. Set up a build pipeline with a job to run cibuildwheel for you on Windows, Macos & Linux and create a source distribution.
+    1. Set up a build pipeline with a job to run cibuildwheel for you on Windows, Macos & Linux and to create a source distribution.
 Run the various linux builds using a matrix strategy to reduce your build time significantly.

     ??? python "**`.github/workflows/deploy-python.yml`** - full source"
         ```yaml